susanBuck/notes/05_Laravel/14_Authentication.md

 ### Flash messages
 In both the redirects above, we're passing along a value `flash_message`.

-A flash message is technique used to display a message on a page for a single request lifecycle.
+A flash message is a technique used to display a message on a page for a single request lifecycle.
 For our authentication system, we'll use flash messages for the following purposes:

 Let the user know if...
 + there was a problem with sign up